emmahsax/go-git-helper/README.md

 gitlab_token: GITLAB-TOKEN
 ```

-To create or see what access tokens you have, look [here for GitHub personal access tokens](https://github.com/settings/tokens) and [here for GitLab access tokens](https://gitlab.com/-/profile/personal_access_tokens).
+To create or see what personal access tokens (PATs) you have, look [here for GitHub PATs](https://github.com/settings/tokens) and [here for GitLab PATs](https://gitlab.com/-/profile/personal_access_tokens).
 You could either have one set of tokens for each computer you use, or just have one set of tokens for all computers that you rotate periodically.

 ## General Usage